keefo/NeewerLite/README.md

 Once you have these 2 bash scripts ready.
 You could easly add the light control in your Elgato Stream Deck.

-Here is a video I made to demo the scense:
+Here is a video I made to demo the scene:

 https://youtu.be/pbNi6HZTDEc